-In general, you should only use this syntax when you know that the cast is guaranteed to succeed.
+In general, you should only use an annotation on a constructor invocation when you know that the cast is guaranteed to succeed.
 An example from the IGJ checker (Chapter 5) is new @Immutable MyClass() or new @Mutable MyClass(), where you know that every other reference to the class is annotated @ReadOnly.